Brigid Goddess and Her Beautiful Celtic History

 Sacred Wells of the Goddess Brigid

-Many of these sacred wells blend Celtic Pagan ideas with Christian beliefs and are renowned for their abilities to heal physical, mental, and spiritual illnesses.
+Many sacred wells blend Celtic Pagan ideas with Christian beliefs and are famous for their power to heal physical, mental, and spiritual illnesses.

-Those seeking healing at one of Brigid’s sacred wells will hang a piece of their clothing to a tree hoping their ailment will be removed from their bodies and into the tree.
+People seek healing at one of Brigid’s sacred wells by tying a piece of their clothing to a tree.
+This allows their ailment to transfer from their bodies to the tree.
 You may also see bits of cloth, called clooties, tied to trees or placed on stones.

 Here are some locations of the well-known wells honoring Brigid in Ireland, according to Druidry.org.
 I highlighted the two most popular sites along with a brief description.